 When Are the AOD and EOD the Same?

 Suppose you are approved for disability benefits.
-Social Security or DDS (an administrative law judge or a disability claims examiner) determines that your disability began on the same date you alleged in your application.
+Social Security determines that your disability began on the same date you alleged in your application.
 In that case, the AOD is effectively the same as the EOD.

-The claimant’s AOD is the starting point in deciding the established onset date (EOD).
+The claimant’s AOD is the starting point in deciding the established onset date.
 The EOD is when Social Security establishes the claimant first meets the medical, vocational, and other entitlement or eligibility requirements for disability benefits.
 If the medical and other evidence in the claim file is consistent with the AOD, the AOD will become the EOD.
 If other non-medical factors in evidence prohibit the disability examiner (DE) from establishing an EOD as of the AOD, the field office (FO) proposes a potential onset date (POD).
-One example of this would be evidence of work activity after the AOD.
+One example would be evidence of work activity or too many assets for a couple of months to qualify for SSI after the AOD.

 The AOD May Be The Last Day of Substantial Gainful Activity (SGA)